 Once TRH reaches the pituitary gland, it tells it to produce and send out thyroid-stimulating hormone (TSH).

 From there, TSH travels to your thyroid gland, stimulating it to release T3 and T4 into your bloodstream.

 This process is controlled by a carefully balanced feedback loop: As your levels of T3 and T4 rise, you stop producing TRH.
 Over time, your body uses up the available T3 and T4 during the metabolic process.
 When these hormone levels begin to drop again, the system kicks back in, the hypothalamus resumes its creation of TRH, and the cycle continues.

 In this way, your endocrine system is responsible for ensuring that your hormone levels stay consistent.
 However, if any organ in that chain falls out of sync, thyroid hormones can rise or fall outside the optimal range.
-This causes a thyroid hormone imbalance, which can lead to thyroid issues like hyperthyroidism or hypothyroidism.
+This can lead to thyroid issues like hyperthyroidism or hypothyroidism.

-The first step to balancing your hormone levels is knowing if you have a thyroid imbalance in the first place.
+The first step to knowing whether your thyroid hormone levels are within normal ranges is measuring them.
 For that, there’s the thyroid function test.

 Also known as a "thyroid panel," this blood test measures your T3, T4, and TSH levels.
 Some thyroid tests also check your thyroid peroxidase antibodies (TPO) to see if thyroid function is being suppressed.

 Traditionally, thyroid function tests were performed in clinics, but at-home thyroid tests are now readily available.